MikePea1993/LazyTX/README.md

 # LazyTX Discord Bot

 LazyTX is a Discord bot designed to help manage warnings and bans in your server.
-It also features an auto-update system to keep the bot current with the latest releases.
+It features an auto-update system to keep the bot current with the latest features and improvements.

 ## Features